 Who is the meeting designer working for?

 The meeting owner?
 The meeting participants?
 One or more intermediaries?
 Some combination?

 Who is attending?

 What are the profiles of desired/expected attendees?
-Is the event invitation-only or is it marketed to specific groups?
+Is the event invitation-only, or is it of interest to specific groups?
 For Dominique’s event, are the audience members supporters of the foundation’s mission?
 Skeptics who need to be convinced?
 What are the translation issues she mentions?